-8.3.2.3.1 General
+8.3.4.3.1 General

-Where the access space is integral to the ICT, at least one full side of the space should be unobstructed.
+Where stationary ICT has an access space inside it, at least one full side of the space shall be unobstructed.

-8.3.2.3.2 Forward approach
+8.3.4.3.2 Forward approach

-Where the operating area is inside an alcove integral to the ICT, the alcove is deeper than 610 mm (24 inches), and where a forward approach is necessary, the dimension of the access space should be a minimum of 915 mm (36 inches) wide.
-This is shown in Figure 5.
+Where the operating area is inside an alcove within the stationary ICT, the alcove is deeper than 610 mm (24 inches), and where a forward approach is necessary, the dimension of the access space shall be a minimum of 915 mm (36 inches) wide.
+This is shown in Figure 11.